slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Successful CEOs are [adaptable and flexible](chapter_3_action.md#on-adapting).

-<!--
-femael buy man products. mens don't buy products targetted to females.

-give where you are naturally good quick to start but not the first

-9 Key Lessons from 150 Startups
+HINTS:

+a) Focus on revenue generating activities.
+If it is not going to earn you money, then don’t do it.

+b) You only have to be really right once.
+History is filled with examples of people like this.
+- Mark Zuckerberg thought that facebook was going to be a college directory and that was it.
+- Bill Gates didn’t think the Internet had any potential.
+Seriously.
+They were right about one thing one time and made so much money that it allows them to be consistently wrong over and over again in big ways because their underlying model was right the first time.
+They had the resources to correct any mistakes and to try a lot of other things, most of which will fail.

-1. It’s easier when YOU are the customer.
+c) It’s easier when YOU are the customer.
 You truly understand the problem.

-2. If you have an idea, test it! it’s called putting out a “minimally viable product,” or MVP
+d) If you have an idea, test it! it’s called putting out a “minimally viable product,” or MVP

-3. Create a culture that rewards killing ideas. kill a lot of ideas.
+e) Create a culture that rewards killing ideas. kill a lot of ideas.
 There is no risk to our people; nobody gets fired.
 In fact, people get praised when we kill something.
 We save a lot of money when we kill a bad idea.

-4. Equity unlocks human potential.
+f) Equity unlocks human potential.
 When people feel like they have ownership in an idea, they can’t stop thinking about it.
 The more ideas your stakeholders contribute, the better off your chances are at succeeding.

-5. TIMING is the most important factor in startup success.
+g) TIMING is the most important factor in startup success.
 Team and Execution came next.
 “You really need to look at the signals and be honest about what they are telling you.
 Go out to market – test if people want your product.
 If there aren’t enough people, hoard money and conserve momentum.”

+<!--
+Fire customers that cause you to much stress or that cost too much to service.

+give where you are naturally good quick to start but not the first

 failing business -> fire 60% top managers (ricardo semler) process of asking 3 whys is a row -> the first why is easy to answer

 There’s the myth that failure makes you a better entrepreneur.
-This is FALSE. study your failures!
+This is FALSE. study your failures.

-Changes in the environment unlock startup opportunities.
+Changes in the environment unlock startup opportunities. startup ideas -> problems and trends

-Everything in demand is on a competitive scale.

 There are two types of entrepreneurs: Missionaries and mercenaries.